Belly Button Piercing Scars – Everything You Need To Know

 Avoiding belly button piercing scars doesn’t take any additional effort.
 If you follow the basic aftercare procedures, you should be able to avoid trauma and infection.

 If you can manage that, the scar you’re left with when you decide to stop wearing the jewelry should be discreet and barely noticeable.
-But if it’s too late and you’re already got scarring, start by using a Vitamin E cream and consider the other alternatives if you’re not getting the results you want.
+However, if it’s too late and you’ve already got scarring, start by using a Vitamin E cream and consider the other alternatives if you’re not getting the results you want.